tinybirdco/pubsub-website-events-poc/dashboard/README.md

 * You will also need to create your own Data Source and configure it with your Workspace URL.
 * The `tinybird-ui-apis` folder contains two Pipe definitions that provide simple API Endpoints for returning supported values for Grafana UI controls/filters.
 Grafana will make requests to get the strings/names for your dashboard UI.

+To get started, see this [guide on consuming API Endpoints in Grafana](https://www.tinybird.co/docs/guides/consume-api-endpoints-in-grafana.html).